This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Soleseife is simply the German name for salt water soap.
+Soleseife is simply the German name for soap that you make with salty brine.
 This type of soap was invented there so we continue to call it by that name.
-It’s not the kind of soap that has actual pieces of salt in it (called a salt bar or salt soap) but soap that’s made with brine – salt dissolved in water.
-There are two main ways to make it yourself: with homemade brine or you can make natural seawater soap.
+It’s not the kind of soap that has actual pieces of salt in it (called a salt bar or salt soap) but soap that’s made with a lye solution created with brine instead of water.
+There are two main ways to make soleseife soap: with homemade brine or you can make natural seawater soap.
 Saltwater soap is smooth, hard, and easier to get out of soap molds so can be a useful technique for softer soap recipes.
-Many cold process soap recipes can be converted into a soleseife recipe just by replacing the water used for the lye solution with salt water.
+You can convert many cold process soap recipes into a soleseife recipe just by replacing the water used for the lye solution with salt water.

 This soleseife soap recipe will walk you through how to make a small batch of pure white seawater soap.
 However, feel free to use salt water or brine in most any soap recipe that you hope to make harder quicker.
 It’s particularly useful for recipes with high percentages of soft oils such as tallow or olive oil.
 If you use seawater or brine when making Castile soap, it effectively turns it into Castile brine soap.

 Benefits of Soleseife Soap

 There are a few reasons that you’d use brine in soap recipe but the most useful is that it hardens bars quicker.
 Some soap recipes are soft and sticky at first and often difficult to get out of the molds.
 The addition of salt can harden fresh soap quicker, making popping it out of molds a lot easier.
 It’s the reason that you often see Sodium lactate suggested as a soap hardener too (salt = Sodium chloride).